BIG-MAP/wp4-LLE-API/README.md

 To update the API, stop it, open a terminal in Linux or the GIT CMD program in Windows, navigate to the folder containing this README file (use the `cd` command), and run the following command:

 `git pull`

+# Data

+This repository also contains the data obtained for the paper *Movable optical sensor for automatic detection and monitoring of liquid-liquid interfaces* submitted to the SLAS Technology Journal.